xqms/sip4/sphinx/introduction.rst

   class library, including any platform specific or optional features, to be described in a single set of specification files

+- support for the automatic generation of PEP 484 type hint stub files

 - the ability to include documentation in the specification files which can be extracted and subsequently processed by external tools